IntersectMBO/plutus-apps/doc/index.rst

   a lightweight, customizable chain follower application and library for DApp developers who need to index and query the Cardano blockchain;

+* the `Plutus Contract Package <https://github.com/input-output-hk/plutus-apps/tree/main/plutus-contract>`_,
+  a library for writing Plutus contracts and transforming them into executables that run on the app platform.

+* the `Plutus Ledger Constraints Package <https://github.com/input-output-hk/plutus-apps/tree/a5ab40d6b7f28646a69da03d303a39982cc10b68/plutus-ledger-constraints>`_, containing an API to build transactions by providing a list of constraints.
+For constructing and validating Plutus transactions.

 * a variety of other Plutus packages.

 Plutus Starter Template Repository